axhse/password-checker/storage/README.md

     return await storage.get_range("FADED")
 ```

-For testing purposes mocked version of Pwned requester may be used.
+For testing purposes, a mocked version of the Pwned requester may be used.
 It returns fictive data but performs requests much faster.

-## Package structure
+## Package Structure

 Sub-packages:
 - **`models`** - contains some common models.
 - **`implementations`** - contains various storage and range provider implementations.
- - **`auxiliary`** - contains only auxiliary components and is considered not to be used directly at all.
+- **`auxiliary`** - contains only auxiliary components and is not intended to be used directly.